Actualizado Reviewed

 • Finding resources to assist with treatment costs to maintain uninterrupted access to both ART and appointments

-• Linking patients to resources to assist with unmet social and economic needs, such as transportation, food, housing, and support services
+• Linkage to resources to assist with unmet social and economic needs, such as transportation, food, housing, and other support services

-• Linking patients to counseling to overcome stigma, substance use, or depression
+• Linkage to services to overcome stigma, substance use, or mental illness

-• Multidisciplinary approaches to finding solutions to problems of adherence to ART and appointments are often necessary, including collaborations with nursing, pharmacy, social work, and case management (to the extent available).
-The clinician’s role is to help the patient understand the importance of adherence to the continuum of care, identify the barriers to adherence and address those that are within their purview, and link the patient to resources to overcome other barriers.
+• A multidisciplinary approach—including collaborations with nursing, pharmacy, social work, and case management (to the extent available—is often necessary to identify solutions to ART and appointment adherence.
+The clinician’s role is to help people with HIV understand the importance of adherence to the continuum of care, identify the barriers to adherence and address those that are within their purview, and link them to resources to overcome other barriers.

-• Single-tablet regimens are generally recommended when clinically appropriate, but high-quality evidence to definitively recommend them is lacking, and shared decision-making with patients is essential (BIII).
+• Single-tablet ART regimens are generally recommended when clinically appropriate, but high-quality evidence to definitively recommend them is lacking and shared decision-making between clinicians and people with HIV is essential (BIII).

-• At this time, evidence does not support the use of financial incentives to engage patients in ongoing routine care.
+• At this time, evidence does not support the use of financial incentives to engage people with HIV in ongoing routine care.

 • Methods to estimate adherence based on drug levels measured in plasma, dried blood spots, urine, and hair samples are available.
 Measuring adherence with these methods has not been shown in randomized studies to improve outcomes.
-However, if these methods are used, it should be in a collaborative manner to avoid promoting an adversarial relationship between the provider and patient.
+However, these methods should be used in a collaborative manner to avoid an adversarial relationship between the provider and people with HIV.

 Rating of Recommendations: : A = Strong; B = Moderate; C = Weak